-Psychometrics Canada has a complete suite of career development tools that can be used with students or adults returning to work for a mid-career transition.
+Psychometrics Canada offers a complete suite of career development tools that can be used with students exploring education and job possibilities as well as adults returning to work or in mid-career transition.

-Interest inventories have always been associated with career development assessments and they are still relevant.
-Today, however, there are a lot more options.
-Career counselors and human resource professionals are looking at assessing personality as well as values.
+Interest inventories have always been associated with career development assessments and they continue to be popular.
+Today, however, there more options.
+Career counselors and human resource professionals are looking to assess not just interests, but their client’s personality and values related to career and work.

 Often the first “career test” people experience is in school.
 These career assessments measure people’s interest in various activities related to work and leisure and then suggest careers that match those interests.